monyarm/NovelVM/README.md

 #### 7.8.8) Compressing speech/music in Broken Sword

-The `compress_sword1` tool from the scummvm-tools package can encode music and speech to MP3, Ogg Vorbis as well as Flac.
+The `compress_sword1` tool from the novelvm-tools package can encode music and speech to MP3, Ogg Vorbis as well as Flac.
 The easiest way to encode the files is simply copying the executable into your BS1 directory (together with the lame encoder) and run it from there.
 This